Testing drivers

 exec(:function_name, argument_name: argument_value)

-a response future (async return value)You should send and
+a response future (async return value)

-before inspecting theresponse.get
+before inspecting the response.get

 Logic modules typically expect a system to contain some drivers which the logic modules interacts with.